Interface FormInputBuilderApi

 createDmQueryBuilderDimOption

-DmQueryBuilderDimOptionBuilder createDmQueryBuilderDimOption(String paramName, String seriesAlias, String dimensionAlias, Map<String, Object> queryBuilderState) Creates a user input that loads only the list of dimension values from the Data Scope series, without querying all the data.Example – creating this input within the Configurator logic:
+DmQueryBuilderDimOptionBuilder createDmQueryBuilderDimOption(String paramName, String seriesAlias, String dimensionAlias, Map<String, Object> queryBuilderState) Creates a user input that loads only the list of dimension values from the Data Scope series, without querying all the data.Example, creating this input within the form logic:

-The input field is rendered as follows:def ce = api.createConfiguratorEntry() def context = api.inputBuilderFactory() .createDmQueryBuilderDimOption("InvoiceLineID", 'j', 's1_InvoiceLineID', out.queryBuilderState) .setLabel("InvoiceLineID") .buildContextParameter() ce.createParameter(context) return ce
+The input field is rendered as follows:form.createDmQueryBuilderDimOption("InvoiceLineID", 'j', 's1_InvoiceLineID', input.queryBuilderState) .setLabel("InvoiceLineID") .buildFormInput()

 - Parameters:

-paramName- A name of the user input.seriesAlias- The alias of series.dimensionAlias- The alias of the dimension you want to retrieve values for.
+paramName- Name of the input parameter.
+Use a stable camelCase identifier; this is the stored input name, not the display label.seriesAlias- The alias of series.dimensionAlias- The alias of the dimension you want to retrieve values for.
 These values are displayed as options in the user input's drop-down menu.queryBuilderState- The queryBuilderState object (a map) that contains the series and dimensions you want to filter option values in this user input by.- Returns:

 - A new instance of DmQueryBuilderDimOptionBuilder